trapdoorsec/blog/reverse.codes/content/blog/the-cost-of-complacency.md

 Example time, "Make the car drive autonomously" might look like a requirement to the average person, but in fact it is more of a _desirement_ because it doesn't adequately express the complexities involved such that two different designs would both meet a standard.
 Did you mean safely?
 What does that mean?
 Should it drive on the left or the right side of the road?
-Oh it's country dependant?
-How will it know, oh so it needs GPS.
+Oh, it's country dependent?
+How will it know, oh, so it needs GPS.
 Right.
 What if that fails? *

 So we need to understand, that to a product team, saying 'secure by default plzkthxbai' is really just a way of being annoying and 100% non-constructive.
 They _know_ it's a good idea, just... how?